pratik668/persiAPITest/Readme.md

 - User Guidelines - Setup for running using STS
 - User Guidelines - Setup for running using WAR file
 - How to Use APIs
-	- Code Examples
+	- Crawler Controller API
+	- Violation Controller API
+	- TestAllURLExcel Controller API
-	- Screenshots
+	- HelpScrapper Controller API
 - Features
 - Version History
 - Contact